garrettlducharme/datasciencecoursera/README.md

-Programming assignments completed for the Jon Hopkins Data Science courses on Coursera
+Programming assignments completed for the Johns Hopkins data science courses on Coursera